Abteilung ISM / ILO - Bereich Seearbeitsrecht

 - German fundamental rights must not be violated,

-- Aeras of legislation of special public interest (mandatory rules) must not be impaired.
-Therefore German law stringently applies, inter alia, in the following areas:
+- areas of legislation of special public interest (mandatory rules) must not be impaired by the foreign law.
+Therefore, German law stringently applies in the following areas, among others:

 - Continued payment of wages in case of illness